ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 snapshotDependencies(boolean checkSnapshotDependencies)
 ```

 When enabling the snapshot dependencies trigger, Jenkins will check the snapshot dependencies from the  '\<dependency\>', '\<plugin\>' and '\<extension\>' elements used in Maven POMs and setup a job relationship to the jobs building the snapshots.
-This is enabled by default if the snapshotDependencies method is omitted.
 This can only be used in jobs with type 'maven'.

 # Build Steps